dddrrreee/cs140e-20win/labs/4-uart/README.md

 else, test or (better) equivalence check it, and then, migrate it into your main `libpi` library so it can be used by subsequent programs.

-You will write the code `uart_init()` to initialize the mini-UART to the state the TTY-USB needs and write `uart_getc` and `uart_putc` routines to receive and transmit bytes using it, respectively.

 Concretely, you will implement three routines (skeletons given in `4-lab/uart/uart.c`):